weechm/stan-beginners/case_study/Case-Study-Version-2-.md

 The parameters block is similar to the data block but here you will declare your parameters.
-Just like in the data block you will have to declare what type of data they are.
-You can see that here they suggest using the saftey check `<lower=0>` on sigma becasue you can’t have a negative sigma.
+Just like in the data block you will have to declare what type they are.
+Above you can see that they have placed a lower bound of 0 on sigma becasue sigma cannot be negative.

 ### Model Block